Resource Marginal Problems: Abstract

 \section{Abstract}

 We introduce the {\em resource marginal problems}, which concern the possibility of having a resource-free target subsystem compatible with a {\em given} collection of marginal density matrices.
 By identifying an appropriate choice of resource $R$ and target subsystem $\rmt$, our problems reduce, respectively, to the well-known {\em marginal problems} for quantum states and the problem of determining if a given quantum system is a resource.
-More generally, we define a set of marginal states to be {\em resource-free incompatible} with a target subsystem $\rmt$ if all global states compatible with this set must result in a resourceful state in $\rmt$.
-We show that this incompatibility {\em induces} a resource theory that can be quantified by a monotone.
-We derive necessary and sufficient conditions for this monotone to be a finite conic program and further show, via the corresponding witnesses, that resource-free incompatibility is equivalent to an operational advantage in some subchannel discrimination task.
-Via our framework, a clear connection can be established between any marginal problem (that involves some notion of incompatibility) for quantum states and a resource theory for quantum states.
-In addition, the universality of our framework leads, for example, to an immediate, quantitative understanding of the incompatibility associated with the recently-proposed entanglement marginal problems.
-As further applications, we provide the first example showing a form of transitivity of nonlocality (steerability) for quantum states.
-We discuss also the analogous framework in the dynamical regime and establish a set of theoretical results that closely mirror those obtained for a resource theory for quantum states.
-Again, they allow us to recover a wide variety of results related to the studies of channel marginal problems, channel resource theories, etc.
+More generally, we say that a set of marginal states is {\em resource-free incompatible} with a target subsystem $\rmt$ if all global states compatible with this set must result in a resourceful state in $\rmt$ of type $R$.
+We show that this incompatibility {\em induces} a resource theory that can be quantified by a monotone and obtain necessary and sufficient conditions for this monotone to be computable as a conic program with finite optimum.
+We further show, via the corresponding witnesses, that (1) resource-free incompatibility is equivalent to an operational advantage in some channel-discrimination tasks, and (2) some specific cases of such tasks fully characterize the convertibility between marginal density matrices exhibiting resource-free incompatibility.
+Through our framework, one sees a clear connection between any marginal problem---which implicitly involves some notion of incompatibility---for quantum states and a resource theory for quantum states.
+We also establish a close connection between the physical relevance of resource marginal problems and the ground state properties of certain many-body Hamiltonians.
+In terms of application, the universality of our framework leads, for example, to a further quantitative understanding of the incompatibility associated with the recently-proposed entanglement marginal problems and entanglement transitivity problems.